ArijeetDiwan/197/README.md

 FTP Server and Troubleshooting

 use copper straight through cable to connect all 3 devices.  (server-switch-pc)

+We are using copper straight through cable.
+But to connect 2 computers directly we need to use crossover cable.
 ----------------------------
 -Creating FTP server and client
 -FTP commands